 It is a condition of receiving Temporary Accommodation that clients support themselves by seeking accommodation, whether longer term housing or alternative short-term accommodation.

 Temporary Accommodation will not be continued where a client has received an offer of alternative appropriate accommodation.
-What is considered appropriate accommodation will depend on the client’s individual situation but may include general social housing, private rental (including share accommodation), registered boarding house or crisis accommodation.
+What is considered appropriate accommodation will depend on the client’s individual situation but may include social housing, private rental (including share accommodation), registered boarding house or crisis accommodation.

 Clients staying in Temporary Accommodation or Specialist Homelessness Service accommodation may be eligible to receive two weeks Advance Rent in the event they secure private market accommodation and receive a Rentstart Bond Loan.
 For further information see Eligibility criteria for Rentstart Assistance products.

-Under the Temporary Accommodation product, FACS provides financial assistance which helps the client to pay for their accommodation.
+Under the Temporary Accommodation product, financial assistance is provided which helps the client to pay for their accommodation.
 Clients are generally required to make a contribution to the cost of this accommodation.
 For more information go to Eligibility criteria for Rentstart assistance products.